Skip to main content

 • Support.
 The National Alliance on Mental Health Illness website provides some possible resources.
 Know that there is help when needed.

-Even as we move beyond the peak of the pandemic, your Alcohol and Other Drug Counselor & Educator encourages all students, staff, faculty, and campus-connected families to prioritize their mental health while adapting to change.
+All students, staff, faculty, and campus-connected families are encouraged to prioritize their mental health while adapting to change.
 If you or someone you care about has a mental health condition or anxiety stemming from the viral pandemic, please consider the following resources from Mental Health America and the Commonwealth of Pennsylvania.

 Treatment Options

 The following treatment options are a summary of the American Society of Addiction Medicine's levels of care.
-If you or someone you care about is struggling with a substance-related issue, please consider contacting Swarthmore's Alcohol and Other Drug Counselor & Educator for a personalized review of these options.
+If you or someone you care about is struggling with a substance-related issue, please consider contacting Swarthmore's Associated Director of Wellness, Assessment, Compliance, and Alcohol and Other Drugs for a personalized review of these options.

 Early Intervention Services